zio/zio/docs/datatypes/sync/reentrantlock.md

 A `ReentrantLock` is a lock which can be acquired multiple times by the same fiber.
 When a fiber acquires (`lock`) a reentrant lock, it will become the owner of that lock.
 Other fibers cannot obtain the lock unless the lock owner releases (`unlock`) the lock.
 As the lock is reentrant, the lock owner can call the `lock` again, multiple times.

+## Reentrancy

+In reentrancy, only the current working thread can access a shared resource, preventing any other thread from doing so.
+Reentrant locks allow their owner (the fiber that owns the lock) to re-enter them multiple times.

+Therefore, in reentrancy locks are acquired per-fiber instead of per-invocation.
+In other words, if a fiber is not reentrant, and tries to acquire a lock that it already holds, the request won’t succeed.

 ## Creating ReentrantLocks

 Using `ReentrantLocks.make` we can create a reentrant lock in the _unlocked state_: